Please Login to use this programme! Registration is free! Register Now

 This means that it is easy to check the "tune" of an engine and make decisions on if there is scope for further modification of the engine.Top

 Suppose you have a two-stroke engine with a 54.0 mm bore, a 54.5 mm stroke and a rod length of 110 mm.
 The exhaust opens at 83 deg atdc and the peak power speed is 12000 revs/min.
-The combustion chamber has a squish area of 40% and a squish clearance of 0.85 mm.
+The combustion chamber is centrally located and has a squish area of 40% and a squish clearance of 0.85 mm.
 The trapped compression ratio is 7.8.